andrewt3000/MachineLearning/README.md

 **Standardization** is appropriate for Gaussian distributions, and centers the data on a mean of zero, and a standard deviation of 1.
 Standardization is implemented by sickit learn's [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).

 **Dimensionality Reduction** is transforming data from high to low dimension but retaining the properties.
-Examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.
+Examples include PCA, singular value decomposition, variational auto-encoders, and t-SNE (for visualizations).
+Downsampling such as max pooling layers for CNNs is simply removing dimensions regardless of whether they retain properties or not.

 ### Machine learning models

-[Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - Neural networks are machine learning models suitable for fixed inputs and they fully connected layers in more complex models.
+[Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - Neural networks are machine learning models suitable for fixed inputs and they are fully connected layers in more complex models.

 [Transformers and llms](https://github.com/andrewt3000/MachineLearning/blob/master/transformer.md) - Transformers are a neural network architecture designed to process sequences using attention mechansim.
 Transformers are the architecture for large language models and vision transformers.
 Transformers largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) for sequential models.

-## Machine Learing Problems
+## Machine Learning Problems

-Machine learning problems are categorize as **discriminative** or **generative**.
+Machine learning problems are categorized as discriminative or generative.
+- **discriminative** models predict labels from inputs (classification, regression).
+- **generative** models learn to synthesize new samples (diffusion models, LLMs).

 ### Vision Transformers (ViT) Papers
 - [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)